Siva is a risk manager, watch enthusiast, music lover, and wine student who likes to explore and travel the world

 Watches Are Portable Wealth

-In another article about my experience owning a Patek Phillipe watch, I mentioned the importance of buying a watch not just because you like it, but because it retains value.
+We buy watches not just because we like them, but because they retain value.
 I would shy away from using the word "investment" here, but I see watches not just as wearable art but also as a store of value and wealth that is portable.

 Below is the six-step process by which I acquired my watch.
 I paid for my watch using the cash flow from other assets.
 In other words, my watch has become a "free" asset that has been fully paid for.
 The Patek 5712R watch I bought in 2015 has appreciated 30% in the secondary market today.

 1. Choose Your Watch